Cristopher-Cruz/Apple-Health-Export/README.md

 # Exporting Apple Health data using Python

-The apple fitness and health apps do a great job of storing and displaying your information within the application.
-What if you wanted to  take your data, like your workouts logged for the year, and publish it to your personal website/platform ?
-This information can be useful for many things and luckily the process of extracting is quite simple (read below).
+This repository provides some useful information for extracting specific data from the Apple health app given in the form of an XML file.
+Luckily the process of extracting data from a very large file is made simple through python (read below).

 First we need to do the following: